quietsy/Fail2Ban/README.md

 }
 ```

-Add the line to every external application based on your needs.
+Add the lines to every external application based on your needs.

 ## NGINX Configuration
 ### X-Robots-Tag
 You can prevent applications from appearing in results of search engines and web crawlers, regardless of whether other sites link to it.
-It doesn't work on all search engines and web crawlers, but it significantly reduces the chance.
+It doesn't work on all search engines and web crawlers, but it significantly reduces the amount.

-Uncomment the X-Robots-Tag config line in ssl.conf to enable on all of your applications:
+Uncomment the X-Robots-Tag config line in ssl.conf to enable on **all** of your applications:
 ```
 add_header X-Robots-Tag "noindex, nofollow, nosnippet, noarchive";
 ```